Histoire de MAB

 Bottom: Model C

-The Model C (Modèle C) in .380 and .32 caliber was based on the 1910 FN Browning.
-The manual safety was moved to the front of the left grip, and the magazine release was positioned just behind the trigger, as on the 1911 Colt.
-The grip is deeper than that of the 1910 Browning, and the backstrap is curved rather than straight.
-The .380 version of the gun was introduced on 15 September 1933, and the .32 version on 18 October.
-The early version of the model C (Type 1) had its barrel bushing held in place by a spring-loaded mortise & tenon style latch on the bottom of the slide.
-In the later version (Type 2) the latch was eliminated in favor of a bayonette-style bushing and the extractor was stamped rather than machined.
-This change took place in November of 1946, beginning with serial number 56,081.
-The design of the flat spring for the grip safety was changed in March of 1950.
-According to Huon, production of the .380 version ended in November of 1963, while the .32 was produced until November of 1967.
-Beginning on 2 January 1950, what Josserand & Huon call a Model C/D was produced, in both calibers, with the short barrel and slide of the Model C but with the larger grip and magazine capacity of the Model D. However, these guns were marked simply Modèle C, probably because the guns were assembled from existing stocks of Model D frames and Model C slides and the model designation was already engraved on the slides.
+Beginning on 2 January 1950, what came to be known as the Model C/D was produced, in both calibers, with the short barrel and slide of the Model C but with the larger grip and magazine capacity of the Model D. However, these guns were marked simply Modèle C, probably because the guns were assembled from existing stocks of Model D frames and Model C slides and the model designation was already engraved on the slides.
 The company saw no need to make a second set of slides with different markings.
 The standard Model C had a 7 round magazine capacity (6 rounds for .380), while the Model C/D had a 9 round capacity (8 for .380).
-The C/D was discontinued in March of 1964.
+C/D production was discontinued for a time in 1958, but was restarted several times as demand dictated; it was discontinued for good in March of 1964.

 The Model D (Modèle D) in .380 caliber was simply an enlarged Model C with a longer barrel and slide, a deeper grip and a correspondingly greater magazine capacity (9 rounds of .32 or 8 rounds of .380), which appeared simultaneously with the .380 Model C in September of 1933.
 The .32 caliber version of the Model D appeared on September 30.
 The Model D pistols sported a military style lanyard ring at the base of the grip, and were widely used by the French police, customs, and the forest service.
 A special series was produced for the Bank of France with serial numbers prefaced by BF.
 The early version of the model D (Type 1) had a different style barrel bushing with a latch on the bottom of the slide (like the Type 1 Model C).
-The latch was eliminated for the Model D on 11 July 1945.
-The Model D was MAB’s most successful pistol until the advent of the PA-15 in 1966.
-Medlin and Huon state that the French military contracted for 16,000 Model D pistols in 1939 and that their serial numbers ran from around 31,000 to 47,000.
-Model Ds produced during the German occupation should range from approximately 47,000 to 97,000, plus L1 through L1160.
-The Model D was manufactured from 1933 until 1964, and again from 1966 or ‘67 until 1982.
+The latch was eliminated for the Model D on 11 June 1945.

 The Model E (Modèle E) was essentially a down-sized Model D (total length about the same as a Model C) chambered for the .25 ACP cartridge.
 It held 9 rounds.
 The Model E was manufactured from March of 1949 to April of 1964.
 I speculate that this gun was produced primarily for French consumption because ownership of the larger calibers was restricted.
+They are scarce in the U.S.

 MAB Model G